andrew/ultimate-awesome/README.md

 - [awesome-digital-marketing](https://github.com/paulbradish/awesome-digital-marketing) - 😎 A curated list of awesome digital marketing guides, resources, services, & more.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoubi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
-- [voiceai](https://github.com/mahimairaja/voiceai) - Set of 📝 with 🔗 to help those building Voice AI agents 🎙️🤖.
+- [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
+- [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
+It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-alice](https://github.com/sameoldmadness/awesome-alice) - Библиотеки и ресурсы для Яндекс.Диалогов.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-security-collection](https://github.com/alphaSeclab/awesome-security-collection) - 1000+ GitHub Security Resource Collection Repos.
-- [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [awesome-newsletter-tools](https://github.com/marcelkooi/awesome-newsletter-tools) - 😎  Awesome list of email newsletter tools, platforms, media, and software.
 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.